Islc12/Islc12/README.md

 ### [WTop](https://github.com/Islc12/WTop)
 **Terminal-based Network Process Viewer (PowerShell)**

-Inspired by the classic `top` utility, WTop is a real-time terminal interface that displays per-process CPU, Memory & NPM usage.
+Inspired by the classic `top` utility, WTop is a terminal interface program that displays per-process CPU, Memory & NPM usage.
 Written as a PowerShell script, WTop can be a useful tool for remote systems monitoring for system administrators using minimal system resources itself compared to conventional RMM software.

-> Focus: Resource Monitoring | Remote System Administration | TUI Interfaces
+> Focus: Resource Monitoring | Remote System Administration | TUI Interface
 > Status: Initial Development

 ---